Josmeyer, Le Fromentau, Pinot gris, AOP Alsace, France, 2013

 Nose: clean, medium (+) intensity, developing, with aromas as they come, of ripe cut pineapple, white peach, very ripe pear, warm honey, yellow peach compote (a dessert made of fruit cooked in syrup), papaya (aka paw paw), spicy honeysuckle, whiff of mango.

-Palate: dry, medium (+) acidity, medium (+) alcohol, medium (+) body, medium (+) intensity, a low-key grip, with flavours of yellow peach compote, honeyed ripe pineapple, papaya, mango, hint of broom.
+Palate: dry, medium (+) acidity, medium (+) alcohol, medium (+) body, medium (+) intensity, a low-key grip, with flavours of yellow peach compote, honeyed ripe pineapple, papaya, mango, hint of gorse flower (delicate coconut-like).
 A medium length, with a clean tropical/ripe stone fruit finish, with a low-key grip.